kaizau/lucid/README.md

 }
 ```

-###Offset Positioning `+offset( $offset (int), $gutters (0 || none) )`
+##Offset Positioning `+offset( $offset (int), $gutters (0 || none) )`

-Oftentimes, your layout needs a little bit of whitespace.
+Layouts oftentimes call for a bit of whitespace.
 Not a problem with Lucid.
-Do remember to specify whether the element you're including to has gutters or not.
-This is factored into the calculation.
+Just remember to specify whether the element you're including to has gutters or not - this is factored into the calculation.

+Unlike other grids that use padding or relative positioning to achieve this, Lucid does it with just `margin-left`.
+That means the element itself can still safely recieve background styling.

 ```scss
 .offset-to-the-right {